A. GENERAL GUIDELINE

 - Acronyms and abbreviations should be kept to a minimum in figures and image captions.
 It is best to spell out the names entirely for readers who may be scanning the document before deciding on reading the whole paper.

 Personal acknowledgments should be limited to appropriate professionals who contributed to the paper, including technical help, financial or material support, and general support by a department chairperson.

 Proofs will be sent to the authors by e-mail.
 Only minor changes are allowed and printer's errors must be corrected; no change or additions to the edited manuscript will be allowed at this stage.
 The corrected proofs must be returned within 2 (two) days of receipt, preferably by e-mail.
 If the editor receives no reply after 1 (one) week, they will assume that there are no errors to correct and the article will be published after in-house revision.

 Author's Digital Identifier

-From January 1, 2017, it is compulsory for all authors submitting papers to ILOMATA INTERNATIONAL JOURNAL OF MANAGEMENT to provide (preferred sequence): Scopus Author ID (scopus.com) or ORCID iD (orcid.org) or LiveDNAiD (livedna.net) or Google Scholar Citation public profile or Researchgate profile (researchgate.net) before final publication of their articles.
+It is compulsory for all authors submitting papers to ILOMATA INTERNATIONAL JOURNAL OF MANAGEMENT to provide (preferred sequence): Scopus Author ID (scopus.com) or ORCID iD (orcid.org) or LiveDNAiD (livedna.net) or Google Scholar Citation public profile or Research gate profile (researchgate.net) before final publication of their articles.
 These digital identifiers shall provide profiles of the author's research activities and publications to distinguish themselves.

 Submission Preparation Checklist